Ephraim-Akolo/Tron-Energy/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

+## Acknowledgements

+This package was inspired by and partially based on the examples and guidelines in the [Tron Energy API Documentation](https://develop.itrx.io/100-before.html).
+We appreciate the comprehensive resources provided by the Tron Energy team.

 ## Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request if you have suggestions for improvements or new features.
+If you have suggestions for improvements or new features, please open an issue or submit a pull request.

 ---